 The 10 Best Wood Burning Kits

 This wiki has been updated 30 times since it was first published in March of 2017.
 The art of wood burning is popular for both crafting as well as DIY projects around the house, and the tool of choice is most often a pen-shaped device with a heated metal tip.
 Whether you are already an avid pyrographer who knows how to create intricate designs or are simply looking for a gift for a creative teen, we have included a variety of quality kits on this list to suit everyone's needs.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes